gradle/gradle/design-docs/jdk9-support.md

     }
     ```

-    then if only `p1` is declared as the public API package, `foo` violates the contract and we should throw an error.
+    if only package `p1` has been specified as part of the library's API, then `foo` has a return type in violation of this contract.
+An error should be raised accordingly.

 ### Out of scope

-This doesn't have to use the `PublicAPISpec` or whatever it is called, if it is not available when work
-on this story is started: a list of packages is enough.
+This doesn't have to use the `ApiSpec` (or whatever it is called) if it is not available when work on this story is started; a simple list of packages would be sufficient.

 ## Story: Consuming Java source is not recompiled when API of library has not changed

-AKA API classes can reference implementation classes of the same library.
+AKA: API classes can reference implementation classes of the same library

-- Replace the public API jar generator input from a list of packages to the public API specification class
+- Replace the API jar generator input from a list of packages to the `ApiSpec` class (if this has not already been done).
-- Generate stub classes in the API jar using the public API jar generator.
+- Generate stub classes in the API jar using the API jar generator.
-- Generate stub API jar for all libraries, regardless of whether the library declares its API or not (a library always has an API).
+- Generate stub API jar for all libraries, regardless of whether the library explicitly specifies its API or not (i.e., a library always has an API).
 - Generation task should be incremental.

 ### Test cases